Davide-Lotito/Zeek-Script/README.md

 # Zeek-Script
+Each script scans the pcap file looking for one of the main symptoms on the network that there is a command and control server.

 ## Goals
 These scripts parse pcap files and produce log files (typical of Zeek).
 As objectives they have: